 Symptoms typically include a progressive onset of generalized shoulder pain when throwing.
 As symptoms advance, pain can develop with simply lifting the arm; there may even be pain at rest.
 However, until the late stages of the condition, the patient will likely report that symptoms improve with rest.
 Additional symptoms can include diminished throwing accuracy and/or velocity.
 Up to 13% of patients can have elbow pain in addition to shoulder pain.

 On physical exam, patients are often tender to palpation over the growth plate on the lateral aspect of the proximal humerus.
 There may be subtle swelling; otherwise, inspection and palpation are generally normal.
 Decreased range of motion and muscle weakness can also be present depending on the severity of the case.
 Most frequently, weakness is due to guarding secondary to pain.

-If treated at the onset of pain, discontinuation of activities that cause pain can prevent the onset of an overt stress fracture of the growth plate of the proximal humerus.
+If treated at the onset of pain, discontinuation of activities that cause pain can prevent an overt stress fracture of the proximal humerus's growth plate.
 Prior to stress fracture occurring, pain often resolves with rest.
-Once stress fracture occurs, pain does not resolve with rest and the skill level while throwing decreases.
+Once a stress fracture occurs, the pain does not resolve with rest, and the skill level while throwing decreases.

 The treatment for Little League shoulder is 3 to 6 months of rest and discontinuation of overhead activity.
 Treatment can advance to core muscle and rotator cuff strengthening with a physical therapist once there is no pain at rest.
 Once the range of motion, strength, and scapular motion returns to normal, then a gradual return to throwing by participation in a structured throwing program and subsequent return to competition can follow.